-When engaging in real estate transaction, such as a house flipping transaction, one must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).
+The best part about this is, all gains you generate from the house flipping transaction will flow back to the Solo 401(k) plan or self-directed IRA LLC tax-free.
+When engaging in real estate transactions, such as a house flipping transaction, you must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).

 - Trade or Business: In defining “unrelated trade or business,” the regulations start with the concept of “trade or business” as used by Internal Revenue Code Section 162, which allows deductions for expenses paid or incurred “in carrying on any trade or business.”

-- Regularly Carried On: The UBTI rules generally only applies to income of an unrelated trade or business that is “regularly carried on” by an organization.
+- Regularly Carried On: Generally, the UBTI rules only apply to income of an unrelated trade or business that is “regularly carried on” by an organization.
 Whether a trade or business is regularly carried on is determined in light of the underlying objective to reach activities competitive with taxable businesses.
-The requirement thus is met by activities that “manifest a frequency and continuity, and are pursued in a manner generally similar to comparable commercial activities of nonexempt organizations.”
+The requirement is met by activities that “manifest a frequency and continuity, and are pursued in a manner generally similar to comparable commercial activities of nonexempt organizations.”
 The determination of whether an activity is “regularly carried on” is generally a fact and circumstances test and is based on the particular facts of the transaction or set of transactions during the year.

 - Unrelated: In the case of an IRA or Solo 401(k) Plan, any business activity will be treated as “unrelated” to its exempt purpose.

-In the case of an IRA or Solo 401(k) plan, a transaction would not trigger the UBTI rules if the transaction is deemed not to be considered a trade or business that is regularly carried on.
+For an IRA or Solo 401(k) retirement plan, transactions do not trigger the UBTI rules if it is not deemed a trade or business that is regularly carried on.
 This typically involves passive types of activities that generate capital gains, interest, rental income, royalties, and dividends.
 The passive income exemptions to the UBTI rules are listed in Internal Revenue Code Section 512.
 However, if the tax-exempt organization engages in an active trade or business, such as a restaurant, store, or manufacturing business, the IRS will tax the income from the business since the activity is an active trade or business that is regularly carried on.

 How does the UBTI Rules Apply to Flipping Homes?